sassoftware/viya4-iac-gcp/docs/CONFIG-VARS.md

 ## General

 The application of a Kubernetes version in Google Cloud has some limitations when assigning channels and versions to the cluster.
-The doc outlining on these limitations can be found in the [Kubernetes Versions](user/KubernetesVersions.md) guide.
+The documentation that describes these limitations can be found in the [Kubernetes Versions](user/KubernetesVersions.md) guide.

 | Name | Description | Type | Default | Notes |
 | :--- | ---: | ---: | ---: | ---: |